Inside Pics & Videos From Deepika-Ranveer's Reception: DeepVeer Shake Legs With SRK, Big B & Malaika

 Ranveer With Big B

-Ranveer Singh and Deepika Padukone hit the dance floor and Amitabh Bachchan accompanies the newlyweds.
+Ranveer Singh and Deepika Padukone hit the dance floor and Amitabh Bachchan accompanies the newly-weds.
 How sweet is that!

 DeepVeer With The Queen Of Beauty

-Deepika Padukone and Ranveer Singh strike a pose along with with he timeless beauty Rekha and we heart this picture.
+Deepika Padukone and Ranveer Singh strike a pose with the timeless beauty Rekha and we heart this picture.

 Dippy With The Kundras